elmeunick9/webplay/readme.md

 Note that the `time` parameter is the time in seconds since the `startTime` of the track.
 The `init` handler is called on file load, while the `update` handler is called continuously between `startTime` and `endTime`.

+Additionally the following handlers are also available:

+* `start`: Called just once before `update` when the track begins.
+* `end`: Called just once the frame after the last `update` when the track ends.
+* `play`: Called whenever the the player starts playing.
+* `pause`: Called whenever the player pauses or stops playing.

 ### Tween

 Included in the `index.html` code there is super-tiny tween library implementation.
 The usage is as follows: